alex-wey/search/README.md

 (Note: if a user does not call "-smart" or "-pagerank" the program ignores the fourth argument)

-After that, a query will be instantiated, which will take trivial time (MedWiki takes around 2 seconds).
+After that, a query will be instantiated, which should take trivial time.
 Then, the REPL will open and output the results based on either a standard search with or without utilizing the PageRank algorithm (decided by the user's arguments entry).
 I expect that the Query will only take seconds to run.

 Overview of design
 -